Wunderbyte-GmbH/moodle-theme_squared/README.txt

   2. Slight 1px border on region-main.
   3. region-main padding.
   4. Remove border on squares when < 768px.
+  5. No background on square icon when < 768px.
+  6. Course title to 24px.

 26th November 2019 - Version Heldenplatz 3.8.1.0.